On the Identification of Diagnostic Expectations: Econometric Insights from DSGE Models: Identification analysis for a small-scale DSGE

-Next, I fix the "problematic" parameter \(\beta\) (and \(\phi_\pi\) for a neighborhood size of 1) and search for the remaining parameters that minimize the KL distance.
-This adjustment yields a significant improvement, with the empirical KL distance exceeding 0.05 even for a small sample period, \(T = 80\), across all neighborhood sizes.
-For \(c=0.5\) and \(T=150\), the empirical distance reaches 0.5810 (0.7507 for \(c=1\) and \(T=150\)).
-During this process, \(\phi_\pi\) (\(\sigma_a\)) binds the constraint, indicating that it is the second (third) most influential parameter contributing to failure of global identification.
-I then fix \(\phi_\pi\) (\(\sigma_a\)) and repeat the analysis, resulting in further substantial improvement.
-The empirical distance is 0.7393 for \(c=0.5\) (0.9989 for \(c=1\)) and \(T=150\), with \(\sigma_a\) (\(\sigma_g\)) binding the constraint.
+With the posterior means in hand, I now assess the identification properties of the model.
+The $G$-matrix evaluated at the posterior mean $\gamma_0^{DE}$ has full rank\footnote{The corresponding $G$-matrix under RE also has full rank at $\gamma_0^{RE}$.}, with its smallest eigenvalue well above the numerical tolerance of $10^{-10}$.
+This establishes local identification of the small-scale DSGE model under DE at the posterior mean.

-Similarly, I conduct the identification exercise by minimizing the KL divergence \(KL(\gamma_0^{DE}, \gamma^{DE})\) under the constraint \(\|\gamma^{DE} - \gamma_0^{DE}\|_{\infty} \geq c\) for the benchmark model with DE.
-The results, shown in Tables \ref{tab: optimizer_DE} and \ref{tab: KL_DE}, indicate that when all parameters vary, the empirical KL distances consistently exceed 0.05 and increase with sample size \(T\), implying no observational equivalence.
-While direct comparison of absolute KL values between the RE and DE models is not meaningful due to the additional DE parameter, examining the relative identification strength of individual parameters reveals important insights.
+I next conduct the global identification exercise by minimizing $KL(\gamma_0^{DE}, \gamma^{DE})$ under the constraint $\|\gamma^{DE} - \gamma_0^{DE}\|_{\infty} \geq c$ for the benchmark DE model.
+The results, shown in Tables~\ref{tab: optimizer_DE} and~\ref{tab: KL_DE}, indicate that the empirical KL distances consistently exceed 0.05 and increase with sample size $T$ when all parameters vary, implying no observational equivalence.
+The corresponding RE results are reported in Appendix~\ref{sec: App_B.2}.\footnote{While direct comparison of absolute KL values between the RE and DE models is not meaningful due to the additional parameter $\theta$, examining the relative identification strength of individual parameters across the two specifications is informative.}